gwen-interpreter/gwen-web/doc/START.md

 "I AM ROBOT".
 Gwen currently supports automating the setting of this header for the Firefox and Chrome browsers only.

-Next, open a command prompt / shell in the _bin_ directory and issue the following command if you are using Firefox or Chrome:
+Next, open a command prompt / shell in your gwen installation directory and issue the following command if you are using Firefox or Chrome:

 ```
-gwen -b ../features/floodio
+bin/gwen -b features/floodio
 ```

 Otherwise, if you are using Safari or IE, then you will need to issue the